ITSLeeds/UK2GTFS/README.md

 1. Data conversion
       - Conversion of TransXchange to GTFS
       - Conversion of ATOC CIF files to GTFS
+      - reading of TransXchange and CIF files is also supported, although some parts which are not required for GTFS conversion are only partially supported.
 2. Data cleaning, the raw data often contains clear errors, the package does not blindly convert but also corrects some known errors
-      - Improved locations of tiplocs
+      - Improved locations of tiplocs - used to locate feature on the heavy rail network
       - Add bus stops missing in the NAPTAN
-      - Correction of misspelt organisations
+      - Correction of spelling errors
       - Removal of on-demand bus services (GTFS does not support services that are on-demand)
 3. Data polishing
       - Support of journeys past midnight
       - Routing of train journeys along tracks rather than straight lines between stops (work in progress)
+4. GTFS tools, functions for working with GTFS data
+      - Reading / Writing
+      - Cleaning
+      - Compression
+      - Validation
+      - Subsetting

 ## Installation